Lomig/lomig.github.io/_posts/2025-02-25-building-a-website-with-ocaml-and-dream-part-5.md

 * There are quite a few folders now.
 * I like to keep things organized, and since we’re working exclusively with OCaml now, do we really need a strict separation between `views` and `templates`?
 * If everything is under `views`, I don’t want to mix conceptual structures like `components` or `layouts` with domain-related folders like `games` or `users`.
 * Alphabetical ordering isn’t always the best for semantic organization.
-In Rails, an underscore at the beginning of a folder name prevents it from being picked up by the framework.
+In Rails, an underscore at the beginning of a folder name is ignored by the framework while removing it from the alphabetical sorting.
 I’ll mimic this behavior to improve file organization fro, the `dune` files.

 *(I don’t have a clean solution for `dune` files themselves yet, so if anyone has ideas, I’d love to hear them!)*